Possession of Contraband in a Correctional Facility

 Under Texas Penal Code 38.114, it is illegal to provide contraband to an inmate, introduce contraband to a correctional facility, or possess contraband in the correctional facility.
 (Alcohol, cigarettes, money and phones are covered under the “Prohibited Substances and Items in a Correctional Facility” statute above.)

-Jail or prison employees or volunteers who provide, introduce, or possesses contraband at a correctional facility face a Class B misdemeanor charge.
+With regards to substances that are contraband but not listed under Penal Code 38.11, jail or prison employees or volunteers who provide, introduce, or possesses contraband at a correctional facility face a Class B misdemeanor charge.
 All other offenses under this statute are Class C misdemeanors.
 Federal charges are also possible.

 Over the years, dozens of people have been charged federally for smuggling items into a correctional facility.
 Charges have included bribery, racketeering, drug trafficking, conspiracy, and engaging in organized criminal activity.

 Examples of People Arrested for Smuggling Items into Jail or Prison